katiz1/katiz1.github.io/_publications/2010-10-01-paper-title-number-2.md

 date: 2019-28-01
 venue: 'WordPress.com'
 paperurl: 'https://gulsanakenzhebek.wordpress.com/'
 citation: 'G.Kenzhebek.
-(2019). &quot;A day in the life of a mother whose child has cerebral palsy.&quot; Publication on the author's WordPress blog'
+(2019). &quot;"Interview: A day in the life of a mother whose child has cerebral palsy.".&quot; <i>Publication on the author's WordPress blog</i>.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.